 In May 2017, the Institute of Museum and Library Services (IMLS) awarded a National Leadership Grant to the American Library Association (ALA) for a research project to understand and document the characteristics, audiences, outcomes and value of U.S. library public programming.

-The first-of-its-kind project, conducted in collaboration with New Knowledge Organization Ltd., a social science think tank, brings together a network of researchers, practitioner-researchers and advisors to answer two questions: How can we characterize and categorize public programs offered by libraries today?
+NILPPA: Phase 1, conducted in collaboration with New Knowledge Organization Ltd., a social science think tank, brought together a network of researchers, practitioner-researchers and advisors to answer two questions: How can we characterize and categorize public programs offered by libraries today?
 And what competencies and training are required for professionals working with library programming?

-Working with a talented and experienced committee of advisors, ALA and NewKnowledge will disseminate a series of surveys to library practitioners to help map the existing landscape of library public programming, including program types, topics, formats, audiences, partner relationships and current competencies, and also to identify those skills required in the field that, perhaps, are not being adequately taught in formal learning settings.
-Findings will be disseminated via a white paper at the end of NILPPA: Phase I, in 2019.
+Working with a talented and experienced committee of advisors, ALA and NewKnowledge disseminated a series of surveys to library practitioners to help map the existing landscape of library public programming, including program types, topics, formats, audiences, partner relationships and current competencies, and also to identify those skills required in the field that, perhaps, are not being adequately taught in formal learning settings.
+The findings are summarized in the NILPPA: Phase 1 white paper.

 About the American Library Association